PreMiD/Presences/VLC/readme.md

 ![image](https://doomlord.s-ul.eu/iHuiBr8x)

-*this MD file is an edit of [another one](https://github.com/azrafe7/vlc4youtube/blob/master/instructions/how-to-enable-vlc-web-interface.md) originally meant for a different purpose, but was slightly modified to work for PreMiD.
+*This MD file is an edit of [another one](https://github.com/azrafe7/vlc4youtube/blob/master/instructions/how-to-enable-vlc-web-interface.md) originally meant for a different purpose, but was slightly modified to work for PreMiD.
 Thanks to them though*